pierre/active_merchant/README.md

 All changes are reported upstream - we'll be able to get rid of this repo once the open pull requests have been merged upstream.

+For now, the gem is published as [aktivemerchant](http://rubygems.org/gems/aktivemerchant).

 ## Pull requests

 * :white_check_mark: [PayPal] https://github.com/Shopify/active_merchant/pull/628